-Court Lane Junior Academy have a SEND Team which currently consists of Mrs Emma Carter (SEND Leader), Mrs Karen Reynolds (Deputy Head of School and Inclusion Leader) and a team of Teaching Assistants.
-Court Lane Junior Academy also has a Pastoral Manager, Mrs Sue Wait; Pastoral Assistant, Miss Rebecca Terrett; and four Emotional Literacy Support Assistants (ELSAs) Mrs Clare Colvin, Miss Leanne Harper, Miss Emily Payne and Mrs Sarah Robinson.
+Court Lane Junior Academy have a SEND Team which currently consists of Mrs Emma Carter (SEND Leader), Mrs Jackie Sandy (Assistant Headteacher and Inclusion Leader) and a team of Teaching Assistants.
+Court Lane Junior Academy also has a Pastoral Assistant, Miss Rebecca Terrett; and a Pastoral Administrator, Mrs Clare Colvin.

 The team work closely with class teachers to ensure that each child's individual needs are addressed both in class and if needed in small group/individual interventions.
 The Teaching Assistants are trained to deliver a range of interventions on a small group and 1:1 basis overseen by the SEND Leader.